Lead Machine Learning Engineer

 Sanctus Coaching

-If you don’t feel you meet all the requirements, but are excited by the role and know you bring some key strengths, please do apply or reach out to our Talent Acquisition team for a confidential chat - Please know we are open to conversations about part-time roles or condensed hours.
+If you don’t feel you meet all the requirements, but are excited by the role and know you bring some key strengths, please don't hesitate in applying as you might be right for this role, or other roles.
+We are open to conversations about part-time hours.

 Subscribe to Future Tech Insights for the latest jobs & insights, direct to your inbox.